graphsense/graphsense-setup/README.md

  - Fill in all parameters in `.env` file.
 Parameters related to services removed from `docker-compose.yml` can be omitted. **Make sure all parameters have a value set!**

-*If you choose to run graphsense-rest from this composition too, a flask secret key needs to be generated:* `./rest/gen_secret_key.sh`.
+*If you choose to run graphsense-rest from this composition too, two more steps are required:*
+ - Flask secret key needs to be generated: `./rest/gen_secret_key.sh`;
+ - User DB needs to be initialized: `./rest/init_db.sh`.